Training Articles

 Read articleFree Weights vs Machines: Which Is Better for Beginners?

-The free weights vs machines debate creates unnecessary paralysis for beginners.
-Here is a clear recommendation: start with machines, transition to free weights — and why that sequence works.
+The free weights vs machines debate paralyzes beginners.
+Start with machines, transition to free weights — here is why that sequence works.

 Read articleHow to Warm Up Before a Workout (5-Minute Routine That Actually Works)

-Every article says "warm up for 5-10 minutes" but never tells you what to do.
-Here is an exact 5-minute warmup protocol that works before any workout — with specific exercises and durations.
+Every article says warm up 5-10 minutes but never says what to do.
+Here is an exact 5-minute warmup protocol with specific exercises and durations.

 Read article7 Beginner Workout Mistakes That Kill Your Progress (And How to Fix Them)

-Most beginners make the same mistakes — and most of them come from not having a structured plan.
+Most beginners make the same mistakes from not having a structured plan.
 Here are the 7 progress-killers and exactly how to fix each one.

 Read articleSets, Reps & Rest Periods Explained (Complete Guide)